 Requirements for Interns

-California follows federal law in analyzing six factors, all of which must be satisfied for a position to be considered an internship rather than employment:
+California follows federal law.
+There are six factors, all of which must be satisfied for a position to be considered an internship rather than employment.

 - The training, even though it includes actual operation of the facilities of the business, is similar to that which would be given in a vocational school.

 - The training is for the benefit of the trainee or student.

 - The trainee or student does not displace regular employees, but works under close observation.

 - The business that provides the training derives no immediate advantage from the activities of the trainees or students and on occasion its operations may actually be impeded.